nadiamariduena/vampire-survivor-pygame-0/README.md

 ### Welcome to our new game project, where players will step into a thrilling world filled with vampires, 🦇 bats, and skeletons 💀!

+This game is designed to give players an engaging experience reminiscent of classic adventure titles like Zelda, but in a simpler format **suitable for beginners**.